-The Parties shall accord each other's goods national treatment in accordance with Article III of the GATT 1994, including its interpretative notes, To this end, Article III of the GATT 1994 and its Explanatory Notes are incorporated into and form part of this Agreement, mutatis mutandis.
+The Parties shall accord each other's goods national treatment in accordance with Article III of the GATT 1994, including its interpretative notes.
+To this end, Article III of the GATT 1994 and its Explanatory Notes are incorporated into and form part of this Agreement, mutatis mutandis.

-Article 2.3.
 Reduction or Elimination of Customs Duties

-The Parties shall adopt the same current preferential tarifftreatment applicable under the Greater Arab Free Trade Agreement (GAFTA) with respect to goads of origin exchanged between them, Consequently, all tariffs on all goods of origin exchanged between the Parties will be eliminated from the date of entry into force of this Agreement, However, the provisions of this chapter including the elimination of the said tariff shall not apply to goods whose import, circulation or use is prohibited ineither party for religious, health, security or environmental reasons or due to agricultural and veterinary quarantine rules, The Parties shall exchange lists of tariff lines for such goods.
+The Parties shall adopt the same current preferential tariff treatment applicable under the Greater Arab Free Trade Agreement (GAFTA) with respect to goods of origin exchanged between the Parties will be eliminated from the date of entry into force of this Agreement.
+However, the provisions of this chapter including the elimination of the said tariff shall not apply to goods whose import, circulation or use is prohibited in either party for religious, health, security or environmental reasons or due to agricultural and veterinary quarantine rules.
+The Parties shall exchange lists of tariff lines for such goods.

-Article 2.4.
-Classification of Goods and Modification of Customs Items In the Schedules of Harmonized Tariff Commitments
+Classification of Goods and Modification of Customs Items in the Schedules of Harmonized Tariff Commitments

-1. The classification of goods in trade between the Parties shall be that specified in each Party's tariff designations in accordance with the Harmonized System (HS} and its legal notes and amendments,

-2. Each Partyshall ensure that the modification of tariff ines in its Schedule of Preferential Tariff Commitments resulting from the adoption by the World Customs Organization of a new version of the Harmonized System Schedule does not result in less favorable treatment for a good of the other Party's origin than that provided for that good in its Schedule in Annex 2a and 2b.

-3. A Party may introduce new subdivisions of tariff lines, provided that the preferential tariff applied in the new subdivisions shall not be less favorable than that applied in the original lines.
+- 1. The classification of goods in trade between the Parties shall be that specified in each Party's tariff designations in accordance with the Harmonized System (HS) and its legal notes and amendments. - Each Party shall ensure that the modification of tariff lines in its Schedule of Preferential Tariff Commitments resulting from the adoption by the World Customs Organization of a new version of the Harmonized System Schedule does not result in less favorable treatment for a good of the other Party's origin than that provided for that good in its Schedule in Annex .2a and .2b. - 3.
+A Party may introduce new subdivisions of tariff lines, provided that the preferential tariff applied in the new subdivisions shall not be less favorable than that applied in the original lines.

-Article 2.5.
 Import and Export Restrictions

-Except as otherwise provided in this Agreement, neither Party shall adopt or maintain any prohibition or restriction on the import of any good of the other Party or on the export or sale for export of any good destined for the territory of the other Party, except in accordance with Article XI of the GATT 1994 and its Explanatory Notes, which are hereby incorporated into and made part of this Agreement, mutatis mutandis.
+Except as otherwise provided in this Agreement, neither Party shall adopt or maintain any prohibition or restriction on the import of any good of the other Party or on the export or sale for export of any good destined for the territory of the other Party, except in accordance with Article XI of the GATT 1994 and its explanatory notes.
+XI of the GATT 1994 and its Explanatory Notes, and for this purpose Article XI of the GATT 1994 and its Explanatory Notes are hereby incorporated into and made part of this Agreement, mutatis mutandis.